tmenguy/ha-solcast-solar/README.md

 1. [Click Here](https://my.home-assistant.io/redirect/config_flow_start/?domain=solcast_solar) to directly add a `Solcast Solar` integration **or**<br/>
  a.
 In Home Assistant, go to Settings -> [Integrations](https://my.home-assistant.io/redirect/integrations/)<br/>
  b.
 Click `+ Add Integrations` and select `Solcast PV Forecast`<br/>
-1. Enter you `Solcast API Key`
+1. Enter your `Solcast API Key`
 1. Click `Submit`

 * Create your own [automation](#services) to call the service `solcast_solar.update_forecasts` when you like it to call

 * Change the configuration options for an existing `Solcast PV Forecast` integration in the Home Assistant Integrations by selecting Solcast then `Configure` (cog wheel)

-* If you have more than one Solcast account because you have more than 2 rooftop setups, enter both account API keys separated by a comma `xxxxxxxx-xxxxx-xxxx,yyyyyyyy-yyyyy-yyyy` (NB: this goes against Solcast T&C's by having more than one account)
+* If you have more than one Solcast account because you have more than 2 rooftop setups, enter both account API keys separated by a comma `xxxxxxxx-xxxxx-xxxx,yyyyyyyy-yyyyy-yyyy` (Do not use any space characters.
+NB: this goes against Solcast T&C's by having more than one account)

 * Make sure you enter your `API Key` not your rooftop id created in Solcast.
-You can find your API key here [api key](https://toolkit.solcast.com.au/account)
+You can find your API key here [api key](https://toolkit.solcast.com.au/account).

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/v3/.github/SCREENSHOTS/install.png" width="200">](https://github.com/BJReplay/ha-solcast-solar/blob/v3/.github/SCREENSHOTS/install.png)

 > [!IMPORTANT]
 > After the integration is started, review the Home Assistant log.
 >
 > Should an error that gathering rooftop sites data has failed occur then this is not an integration issue, rather a Solcast API issue.
 The best course of action is to restart the integration, or Home Assistant entirely, and monitor until the sites data can be acquired.
 Until rooftop sites data is acquired the integration cannot function.
+>
 > The integration does attempt retries when the Solcast API is busy, but sometimes even this does not help.

 ## Dampening Configuration